PySimpleGUI/PySimpleGUI/readme_creator/output/call reference.md

 ### update

 Changes some of the settings for the Button Element.
-Must call `Window.Read` or `Window.Finalize` prior Changes will not be visible in your window until you call window.read or window.refresh.
+Must call `Window.Read` or `Window.Finalize` prior

+Changes will not be visible in your window until you call window.read or window.refresh.

+If you change visibility, your element may MOVE.
+If you want it to remain stationary, use the "layout helper" function "pin" to ensure your element is "pinned" to that location in your layout so that it returns there when made visible.

 ```
 update(text = None,